Atlas3621/Deny-And-Conquer/README.md

 Server Side:
 - will receive every stroke made by any user
-- will send a message to all other clients that the box is in use (drawing)
+- will send a message to all other clients when a box is in use (drawing)
-- locking/unlocking (shared object)
+- will handle the locking/unlocking (shared object)
-- play until all squares all locked
+- play until all squares are locked
-- server will decide on a winner
+- server will relay the winning results to the clients
-- terminate all connections at the game
+- terminate all connections at the end of the game
-- checks if the box is filled over 50%
+- will check if the box is over 50% filled
-  - if filled, keep lock and fully set colour
+  - if filled, keep the cell locked and fully set colour
-  - if not, unlock box and fully set to white
+  - if not, unlock the box and fully set the colour back to white

 Client Side:
 - handles the colouring